Did you know that your child needs to hear only two things: encouragement and praise?

 Encouragement celebrates effort and inspires your children to keep going.
-It isn’t specific meaning going into great detail as to why or what they did well, just “great job.
+It isn’t specific, going into great detail as to why or what they did well, just “Great job.
 You are good at that.”

 Praise is specific and speaks to the character or behavior of your child.
 Praise is warm approval or genuine admiration for someone.
 Giving praise is commending someone for their outstanding achievement.

 It’s like a standing ovation at the end of a symphony or a ballet of the Nutcracker or Sleeping Beauty.
-It is the approval of a most excellently done performance with genuine admiration for the skill and talent of the performers because we all know I can’t dance or play an instrument like that!
+It is approval of a most excellently done performance with genuine admiration for the skill and talent of the performers.

-Now I understand that the terms encouragement and praise can be used interchangeably or you might have even heard them explained in different ways than what I just did.
+I understand that the terms encouragement and praise can be used interchangeably, or you might have even heard them explained in different ways than what I just did.